Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-QuarantineDevice/README.md

 Once deployment is complete, you will need to authorize each connection.

-1. Click the Microsoft Sentinel connection resource.
+1. Click the Microsoft Sentinel connection resource
-2. Click edit API connection.
+2. Click edit API connection
-3. Click Authorize.
+3. Click Authorize
-4. Sign in.
+4. Sign in
-5. Click Save.
+5. Click Save
-6. Repeat steps 2 & 3 for the Carbon Black connector Connection to authorize connector API of the playbook (For authorizing the Carbon Black API connection, the API Key needs to be provided.
-API Key Value is the combination of API Key / API ID).
+6. Repeat steps two and three for the Carbon Black connector Connection.

+Note: To authorize the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.

 #### Configurations in Sentinel